inventcures/airr-ml-25-challenge/docs/runpod_guide.md

 ---

-## 🧠 Step 4: Train DeepRC
+## 🧠 Step 4: Train DeepRC (CV)

 Now the fun part.
-We train the AI.
+We train the AI using Cross-Validation for robustness.

 ### 1. Install Dependencies
 ```bash